 - For the cream cheese frosting, beat together the cream cheese, butter, powdered sugar and vanilla until smooth.
 Add more powdered sugar until you reach desired thickness and sweetness.

 - Frost the cake with the cream cheese frosting, then cover until ready to serve.
-Cut into squares and enjoy!

 Recipe adapted from Dessert for Two by Christina Lane.